Atyusz (genus): Heyday

 Atyusz III was the elder son of Atyusz II; during the first decades of the 13th century, he held several dignities and was also head of numerous counties during the reigns of Emeric and Andrew II.
 He served as, most notably, Ban of Slavonia (in 1214 and 1220–1222) and Judge royal (1215–1217).
 In 1221, when Andrew II returned from the Fifth Crusade, Atyusz lent 200 silver marks to the Crown in exchange for returning Kamešnica.
 In 1232, he was involved in a disagreement and litigation regarding the ownership of some lands against Bartholomew, Bishop of Veszprém, which escalated into the famous Kehida Diploma, an important document for the formation of royal servants' self-government.
 According to a non-authentic charter dated 1262, his wife was Berbur, a daughter of ispán Sebes Hont-Pázmány.

 Atyusz the Great's second son was Lawrence (former genealogical works refer to him incorrectly as the child of Atyusz III), who was appointed Master of the cupbearers by Andrew II in 1217.
 According to Zsoldos, later he also functioned as Judge royal for a short time in 1222.

-Another branch of the clan was originate from Miska II, brother or uncle of Atyusz II the Great.
+Another branch of the clan was originated from Miska II, brother or uncle of Atyusz II the Great.
 Following the assassination of Queen Gertrude in 1213, he took care of the child Duke Béla until the arrival of the King to Hungary.
 Andrew II donated Ederics to him in 1214.
 His son, Miska III was ispán of Vas County in 1214.
 His another son, Solomon (son of Miska II) was also an influential baron, he served as Master of the treasury from 1214 to 1215.
 He married Ahalyz, a woman of French origin after 1224.

 Sal was a member of the third branch as the grandson of Miska I, however his father's name is unknown.
 He served as ispán of Karakó ispánate in 1205, he made relatively insignificant career compared to his cousins.
 He died without male heirs between 1227 and 1237.
 Ladislaus' branch also remained trivial.